Greeks in Albania

-Northern Epirus
+In the 2023 census around 23,485 self-declared as Greek.
+Approximately 189,000 people from Albania that migrated to Greece had received special identity cards, which are reserved for ethnic Greeks, although in 2022 this number was down to 13,329 as most of them had by then acquired Greek citizenship and no longer needed the special cards.
+Apart from ethnic Greeks, many Aromanians and Albanians claim to be Greeks to get the status of homogeneis and later citizenship.

+Southern Albania

-The Greek minority in Albania is concentrated in the south of the country, along the border with Greece, an area referred to by Greeks as "Northern Epirus".
-The largest concentration is in the districts of Sarandë, Gjirokastër (especially in the area of Dropull), Delvinë and in Himara (part of the district of Vlorë).
-Smaller groups can be found in the districts of Kolonjë, Përmet and Korçë.
-In more recent times, the numbers of the minority have dwindled.
-According to an estimate in 2005 more than 80% have migrated to Greece.
-However, in more recent years the majority of emigrants holding Albanian citizenship in general dropped and many of them eventually returned from Greece to Albania.
-As a result, in regions such as Himara, part of the ethnic Greek communities that initially moved to Greece have returned.
+The Greek minority in Albania is concentrated in the south of the country, near the border with Greece.
+After 1912, in Greece part of this area became known as Northern Epirus.
+The Greek community is located in the former districts of Sarandë (particularly in Finiq municipality), Gjirokastër (especially in the area of Dropull), part of Delvinë and in three villages of Himara and the two villages Nartë and Zvërnec, which form the northernmost island of Greek speech in Vlorë County.
+The areas where the Greek community forms the main part of the population are not a uniform region, but areas interspersed by Albanian communities, except for Dropull which is located along the border with Greece.

 Recognised Greek "minority zone"

-The communist government (1945–1991), in order to establish control over the areas populated by the Greek minority, declared the so-called "minority zones" (Zona e minoritarëve), consisting of 99 villages in the southern districts of Gjirokastër, Sarandë and Delvina.
+The communist government (1945–1991), in order to establish control over the areas populated by the Greek minority, declared the so-called "minority zones" (Zona e minoritarëve), consisting of 99 villages in the southern districts of Gjirokastër, Sarandë, and Delvina.

 Tirana's official minority policy defines the Greek origin of Albanian citizens according to the language, religion, birth and ancestors originating from the areas of the so-called "minority zones".
 The Albanian law on minorities acknowledges the rights of the Greek minority only to those people who live in the areas which are recognized as minority zones.
 The last census that included ethnicity, from 1989, included only the numbers of the Greek minority in the minority zones.
 Ethnic Greeks living outside those areas were not counted as such.
 This has had a practical effect in the area of education: With the exception of the officially recognized Greek minority zones, where teaching was held in both the Greek and Albanian languages, in all other areas of Albania lessons were taught only in the Albanian language.